-Visa requirements for UK nationals post-Brexit
+Visa requirements for moving to Italy from the UK post-Brexit

 UK nationals are now subject to immigration requirements in Italy.